githubadministrator01/sonarqube/README.md

 Create k8s secret to store the selfsigned cert and key for the ingress Prometheus monitoring enabled
-Adjusted sonarqube chart templates and values in order to prometheus-operator be able to discover sonarqube podmonitor
+Adjusted sonarqube chart templates and values in order to prometheus-operator be able to discover sonarqube podmonitor Sonarqube integrated with Jenkins and Sonar code quality analysis enabled against the code repo